DET Interview Questions

 Let’s say that you are appointed to Goodooga Central School, a school in a small, isolated, largely Aboriginal community.
 What difficulties do you think you would face both at school and in your own lifestyle?

-These are the standards in which you are measured against.
-It is good to know these in REFERENCE TO AN EXPEREINCE YOU HAD.
+These are the OLD standards in which you are measured against.
+It is good to know these in REFERENCE TO AN EXPERIENCE YOU HAD.

 Element 1: Teachers know their subject content and how to teach that content to their students

 Understanding of current Board of Studies syllabuses and the Department’s guidelines on curriculum content and teaching methods